Fostering Learning and Community through Online Discussions

 Share your experiences!

-Have you had successful experiences with online discussions during the coronavirus crisis?
+Have you had successful experiences with online discussions during a time of disruption?
 Share your thoughts here, and we’ll add a sampling to the webpage.

 Chen, B., DeNoyelles, A., Thompson, K., Sugar, A. & Vargas, J. (2014).
 Discussion rubrics.
 In Chen, B., deNoyelles, A., & Thompson, K. (Eds.), Teaching Online Pedagogical Repository.
 Orlando, FL: University of Central Florida Center for Distributed Learning.
 Retrieved March 24, 2020 from https://topr.online.ucf.edu/discussion-rubrics/.